 MAKE IT HAPPEN.

-Following the revelation that Foo Fighters have been asked to play the halftime show "multiple times", we got to thinking- there's been a significant lack of rock acts taking on the biggest stage in the world.
+Following the revelation back in 2018 that Foo Fighters have been asked to play the halftime show "multiple times", we got to thinking- there's been a significant lack of rock acts taking on the biggest stage in the world.
+And we aren't the only ones to have noticed - Slipknot frontman Corey Taylor previously tweeted in support of Disturbed frontman David Draiman performing the national anthem at the 2020 event, sharing "It’s long overdue for rock and metal to be represented at the Super Bowl."

 While recently the halftime performers have swung far more pop, it was only in 2010 that The Who took on the halftime show, and 2014 saw the Red Hot Chilli Peppers entertaining the Super Bowl crowd.
 So there's scope for this.